 1.43.
-The authority needs to approve the annual governance statement by resolution of members of the authority meeting as a whole, in advance of the authority approving the accounting statements in Section 2 of the annual return.
+The authority needs to approve the annual governance statement by resolution of members of the authority meeting as a whole, in advance of the authority approving the accounting statements in Section 2 of the Annual Governance and Accountability Return.
 The Chair of the meeting and the Clerk need to sign and date the annual governance statement and a minute reference entered.